 Improve alignment of land use planning and development with climate and equity goals.
 Considering policies to accelerate infill development, affirmatively further fair housing, and increase natural and working lands protection, in furtherance of the State’s Planning Priorities.

-For each strategy area, this framework offers: i) a vision for the year 2045 that would be consistent with meeting California’s carbon neutrality goal while advancing equity; ii) policy objectives that should be achieved to deliver the vision for that strategy area; and
+For each strategy area, this framework offers: i) a vision for the year 2045 consistent with meeting California’s carbon neutrality goal while advancing equity; ii) policy objectives to deliver the vision for that strategy area; and

-iii) actions that should be taken to implement those policy objectives.
+iii) actions to implement those policy objectives.
 This Framework does not and cannot mandate any specific action or create any legal obligations – instead, it provides a menu of critical potential actions and approaches that would be further developed through appropriate public processes in each instance.

 Strategy Area 1: Plan and Invest in a Sustainable Transportation System